koii-network/docs/run-a-node/architecture/consensus/turbine-block-propagation.md

 title: Turbine Block Propagation
 ---

-A Solana cluster uses a multi-layer block propagation mechanism called _Turbine_ to broadcast ledger entries to all nodes.
+A Koii cluster uses a multi-layer block propagation mechanism called _Turbine_ to broadcast ledger entries to all nodes.
 The cluster divides itself into layers of nodes, and each node in a given layer is responsible for propagating any data it receives on to a small set of nodes in the next downstream layer.
 This way